l2fprod/vpc-diagram-exporter/README.md

    ibmcloud is vpcs
    ```

-## A tool to generate a graph of your VPCs

-### First, export all VPC resources into one big JSON file
+### Export all VPC resources into one big JSON file

 `dump.py` exports all VPC resources into a big JSON files.
 It calls the *ibmcloud* command and requires the *is* plugin.
 If *ibmcloud is vpcs* works in your environment, the script should work too.